Submissions are assessed by the Editorial Board

 Endocrine-Related Cancer is committed to publishing high quality figures.

 EPS or TIFF files are preferred.
-Files should be exported in Illustrator compatible format.
-Avoid using PowerPoint or Word files for figures.
+Files should be exported in Illustrator compatible format, avoiding PowerPoint or Word files.

-- Resolution at final published size: 600 dpi
+- Half-tone (greyscale) images: TIFF, high-resolution PDF, JPEG; resolution at final published size: 600 dpi

-- File types: TIFF, high-resolution PDF, JPEG.
-EPS or AI files can be used for graphical data and illustrations that don’t include photographs
+- Colour images: TIFF, high-resolution PDF, JPEG.
+EPS or AI files can be used for graphical data and illustrations that don’t include photographs; resolution at final published size: 300 dpi; RGB format

 The format of review articles is more fluid but should include the following: